dfdx/Yota.jl/README.md

 By default, set of primitive functions is defined in `Yota.PRIMITIVES` and includes such beasts as `*`, `broadcast`, `getproperty` as well as all functions for which `@diffrule` is defined.
 You can also specify custom primitives using `primitive=Set([...])` keyword to `trace()`.

+Also note that `broadcast`'s first argument is always considered a primitive and recorded to the tape as is, so backpropagation will only work if there's a `@diffrule` for it.

 Tape can also be executed and compiled: